evoluteur/evolutility-ui-jquery/README.md

 Evolutility provides 3 types of view
 * Views for a model: View, Edit, Mini (quick edit), JSON.
-* Views for a collection: List, Cards, Charts.
+* Views for a collection: List, Cards, Bubbles, Charts.
 * Views for actions on a model or collection: Export, Filter.

 A large part of the API (methods, options and events) is common to all views.
 Some views have additional API.